netxms/netxms-doc/admin/windows-event-log-synchronization.rst

   .. versionadded:: 5.2

 This stage allows to specify chain of rules to filter by combinations of Event ID, Source and Severity level.
-Rules are specified using ``Filter`` option:
+Rules are specified using ``Filter`` option.

 .. code-block:: ini